Advance your cloud security career with the right credential.

 Before shifting your focus to cloud security, establish a base of IT and computer science skills and knowledge.
 You don’t necessarily need a degree to get a job in cybersecurity.
 But by completing a degree program, online course, or bootcamp, you can build a strong foundation to set yourself up for future success.
 Some certifications will waive a portion of the work experience requirement if you have a bachelor’s or master’s degree in computer science or a related field.

-Even if you don’t have a degree, start building job-ready skills in IT or cybersecurity with a Professional Certificate on Coursera.
-Learn from industry leaders with the Google IT Support Professional Certificate or the Google Cybersecurity Professional Certificate.
+Even if you don’t have a degree, you can start building entry-level cybersecurity job with a Professional Certificate on Coursera.
+Learn from industry leaders with the Google Cybersecurity Professional Certificate, or consider enrolling in Coursera Plus to gain access to a wide range of online certificate programs, courses, and projects for your resume.

 Many security professionals start out in an entry-level IT role before making the switch to security.
 Working as an IT support specialist, systems administrator, or cybersecurity analyst can often give you hands-on experience in cloud environments.